andgineer/sorokin.engineer/posts/en/_posts/2000-06-01-text_processing_from_birds_eye_view.md

 {% endhighlight %}

-don't filter many common errors, for example, users frequently forget enter domain-part of e-mail, You'll need much more complex code (just read the big article [Extended E-mail Address Verification and Correction](http://delphi-kb.blogspot.ru/2005/11/extended-e-mail-address-verification.html)).
+don't filter many common errors, for example, users frequently forget enter domain-part of e-mail, you'll need much more complex code (just read the big article [Extended E-mail Address Verification and Correction](http://delphi-kb.blogspot.ru/2005/11/extended-e-mail-address-verification.html)).
 Just think about writing and debugging this code.

 The second way - look at the text from bird's eye view with help of regular expressions engine.
-You don't write the check processing routine, You just describe how regexp engine must do it for You.
+You don't write the check processing routine, you just describe how regexp engine must do it for you.
 Your application will be implemented very fast and will be robust and easy to change!

 Unfortunately, Delphi component palette contains no TRegularExpression component.